 GET A HANDS-ON HISTORY LESSON

 2. Civil rights history is everywhere in Memphis.
 Start at the National Civil Rights Museum at the Lorraine Motel downtown, where Dr. Martin Luther King Jr. worked and was martyred.
 Listening stations, touchscreens and interactive exhibits make it easy for younger visitors to connect with the stories of MLK and other upstanders.
-Then, learn how Dr. King fits into Memphis’—and America’s—vital civil rights story by booking a tour with A Tour of Possibilities or Heritage Tours.
+Then, learn how Dr. King fits into Memphis’ — and America’s — vital civil rights story by booking a tour with A Tour of Possibilities or Heritage Tours.
 These guided van/bus tours crisscross the city to showcase landmark civil rights sites and can accommodate the entire family.

 5. Known as the "hottest Memphis attraction" (see what they did there?), all kids love the Fire Museum of Memphis.
-This educational museum located in the legendary Fire Engine House No. 1 on Adams Ave. in Downtown Memphis is part of the National Register of Historic Places and dedicated to fire safety and history.
+This educational museum located in the legendary Fire Engine House No. 1 on Adams Avenue in Downtown Memphis is part of the National Register of Historic Places and dedicated to fire safety and history.
 Get into fire gear and slide down a real fire pole, fight a simulated fire and test your ability to escape real flames.

 Hungry?